This is a guest post by Tina Roth, a personal finance blogger.

 After you get the credit report, go through it and look for any purchase or transaction you haven’t made.
 You can take a list of such errors to the credit bureau or the creditor because it supplied incorrect information to the credit bureau.
 Once the creditor corrects those mistake, an updated credit copy will be transmitted to the credit bureau.

 All credit reporting agencies have policies to deal with disputed situations, in which the customer holds the furnisher or the creditor responsible for errors.
 They’d consider the charges disputed until the dispute between the furnisher and the customer settles and the “disputed” label can harm your credit score.

-Equifax reveals the dispute to future lenders.
-Their policy categorically says any lender who requests for a credit report will get to know about the dispute.
-TransUnion and Experian have the same policy.
+Equifax, a credit reporting agency, reveals the disputes to future lenders.
+Their policy categorically says any lender who requests a credit report will get to know about the dispute.
+TransUnion and Experian also have the same policy.

-There’s an advantage of taking the matter directly to the credit bureaus — they won’t add the word “disputed.”
-It’s a big relief considering how a dispute can affect your credit score, which we’ll discuss later in detail.
+There is an advantage of taking the matter directly to the credit bureaus — they won’t add the word “disputed” to your credit report.
+It’s a big relief considering how a dispute can negatively affect your credit score.

 Experian and TransUnion have same policies regarding this.
-According to them “You (customers) won’t necessarily see any indicator on the report itself that says it is in dispute.”
-Equifax has a different policy.
+According to them “you (customers) won’t necessarily see any indicator on the report itself that says it is in dispute.”
+Equifax has a different approach.
 Lenders can label the item as “Consumer Disputes — Reinvestigation in Process.”

 The downsides of disputing credit report errors

 The first downside is a negative impact on your credit score.
 You may see your credit score dip.
-The worse scenario is you have opted for a home loan and at the same time, challenged a mistake.
+The worst case scenario is that you have opted for a home loan and at the same time, challenged a mistake.
 The lender may decide to put the mortgage on hold until the dispute is resolved.

 What is assuring is that hold-ups such as this are only temporary as most disputes are resolved within a short span of time.
 On average, it takes slightly more than two weeks for a dispute to resolve.
 Also, customers are allowed to request for the removal of the “Under Dispute” notation.

-Sometimes, the cardholder is not the person who uses it.
-For example, a ctedit card belonging to a parent may he used by a child to make an online purchase, without the immediate knowledge of the parent.
-If the parent views the transaction, he/she may be tempted to dismiss the transaction as an error, and takes this dispute to a credit bureau if it were reflected in the credit report.
-To make sure no incident like this happens, cardholders are recommended to stay alert.
+Sometimes, the credit card holder is not the person who uses it.
+For example, a credit card belonging to a parent may he used by a child to make an online purchase, without the immediate knowledge of the parent.
+If the parent views the transaction, he/she may be tempted to dismiss the transaction as an error, and may take this dispute to a credit bureau.
+To make sure no incident like this happens, cardholders are advised to stay alert.